Gisleburt/open-metaverse-id/README.md

 different people.
 It is not something that exists, but is an idea of an interconnected future.
 A common theme in these ideas though is that a user can traverse different services within the metaverse and keep the same identity as they move from place to place.
-In its simplest form, this could mean that your avatar (your representation in the metaverse) might remain the same as you move from your virtual office to your favourite games.
+In its simplest form, this could mean that your identity (your representation in the metaverse) could remain the same as you move from your virtual office to your favourite games.
+This would allow you to meet up with your colleagues for some after work socialising.

 Some form of Metaverse seems inevitability.
 Not as a new separate thing, but as an extension to existing technologies like the Internet.
 There are many opportunities that the Metaverse will unlock